 - Preheat air fryer to 320 degrees.

-- Cook frozen meatballs for 9-11 minutes shaking halfway through until the internal temperature reaches 160 degrees.
+- Cook the frozen meatballs for 9-11 minutes shaking halfway through until the internal temperature reaches 160 degrees.

 - Add meatballs to sub rolls and spoon on 2 tablespoons of marinara sauce on top remaining from the bowl.